Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 These are rough industry averages; actual timelines and costs can differ substantially based on technical complexity, legal fees, and company resources.

-License Types
+License types

-Non-Exclusive: Lower fees, field-of-use restrictions (commercial trucking).
+Non-exclusive licenses have lower fees with field-of-use restrictions (commercial trucking).
 Suitable for Series A/B companies building defensive IP positions.

-Cross-Licensing: Technology exchange for companies with existing portfolios (5+ patents).
+Cross-licensing involves technology exchange for companies with existing portfolios (5+ patents).
 Portfolio diversification without cash outlay.

-Timing Considerations
+Timing considerations

 Timing Milestone Recommended Action Strategic Benefit